sahithyandev/s2/src/content/docs/methods-of-mathematics/numerical-methods/11-numerical-differentiation.md

 Approximate numerical formulae can be derived using [Taylor series](https://s1.sahithyan.dev/mathematics/real-analysis/taylor-series/).

+For all the definitions below, $h$ is a small positive number, and is called the step size. $ $

 ## First Order Derivative

 Taylor series expansion of $f(x_0+h)$ around $x_0$, truncated after $1^{\text{st}}$ derivative.